The Lightweight Ceili 34 Harp

 Also check out the Black Koa Ceili for another unique treatment of this harp!

-On the right is Annalee Foster who originally came to us with the idea for a Thormahlen Irish style harp.
-She has worked with us closely over the last year and has just won the 2010 All Ireland Harp Championship on her Koa Ceili-Mor.
+On the right below is Annalee Foster who originally came to us with the idea for a Thormahlen Irish style harp.
+She has worked with us closely over the last year winning the 2010 All Ireland Harp Championship on her koa Ceili-Mor (now called the Clare).
 We are so proud of her!
-We have also worked with Janet Harbison, Grainne Hambly and William Jackson on honing in the details for a fantastic Ceili harp.
+We have also worked with Janet Harbison, Maeve Gilchrist, Grainne Hambly, and William Jackson on honing in the details for a fantastic Ceili harp.

-Hear Annalee play her Chestnut Ceili and her Koa Ceili-Mor with the links below:
+Hear Annalee play her chestnut Ceili and her koa Clare with the links below:

 Falling Slowly (from the movie Once)